The stair lift controls

 7. When the lift is controlled by a member of staff from a mainframe button station, the control panel can be hidden behind a hinged door.

-8. Private residential lifts can be fitted with remote controls units to wirelessly control the lift, lifts have even be fitted with voice control units to control it.
+8. Private residential lifts can be fitted with remote control units to wirelessly control the lift, lifts have even been fitted with voice control units to control it.